TyGrim13/TyGrim2/README.md

-Hi 👋 My name is Ty @TyGrim
+Hi 👋 My name is Ty
 ===========================

-Software Engineer @ <a href ="https://code-distillers.com/">Code-Distillers</a>
+Software Engineer & Creative
 ----------------------

-👨‍💻 - I enjoy learning about new technologies.
+👨‍💻 - Always playing with new technologies keeps me current.
 I started learning over 10 years ago with CSS, HTML and CMS frameworks like: Wordpress, BigEcommerce and Shopify.
 In 2021, I expanded my tech stack with React.JS, Node.JS, TypeScript, mySQL and started touching on Blockchain development with Solidity.
-I got started with freelance work before returning to school obtainining a certificate in full-stack Development.
-I currently hold a Software Engineering postition with Code-Distillers focusing on UI/UX and AV Programing.
+I lived well by starting with freelance work before returning to school obtainining a certificate in full-stack Development.
+I am currently seeking full-time position and come highly recommended by my previous employer as a Software Engineering with Code-Distillers in Las Vegas.

-🎸 - Outside the world of tech too, I enjoy developing new skills in the arts and wellbeing like mindfulness.
-My hobbies are all over the map from guitar, song writting, painting, touch typing, content writing, poetry, meditation, breath-work, ice bathing, camping, dog training and I absolutely love to cook 100% PLANT-BASED.
+🎸 - Outside the world of tech too, I enjoy developing new skills in the anything of the arts and like learn about optimizing well-being and health.
+My intrest are vast spreading all over the map from guitar, song writting, painting, content writing, poetry, meditation, breath-work, ice bathing, camping, dog training and I absolutely love to cook.🔥

 ✈️ - I also enjoying traveling.
 I have been to over a dozen different countries.
-Some of my favorites so far have been: Vietnam, Bail and New Zealand
+Some of my favorites so far have been: Vietnam, Bail, New Zealand and my top fav Mexico City.

 ### Skills